Featured Team Members: Alex Bond, BS

 During an Open Sky Field Guide Orientation, we aim to assess, train, and inspire new members of our community to embrace the dynamic role of the field guide.
 Just as the Utah Juniper provides rest and solace to the desert Raven, our field guides grow into strong, confident, compassionate, and selfless role models for Open Sky students.
 Just as the reliable and rooted Utah Juniper is a refuge and nourishment for the Raven, field guides hold physically and emotionally safe space for Open Sky students to grow and thrive.
 And ultimately, just as the humble Utah Juniper is replanted and renewed through the seeds that the Raven sows, field guides flourish as they recognize the full circle of the Open Sky community: the students we guide are, in fact, our guides.

 Are you interested in making a difference in the lives of young people?
-We are currently accepting applications for our next two guide orientations: April 22 – May 3, May 6, and May 20 – 31, 2019.
-We look forward to interviewing both seasonal and full-time candidates for our April and May orientations.
-Check out our Careers page to learn more and apply by December 13, 2019!
+We are currently accepting applications for our next guide orientation: January 6-18, 2020.
+Check out our Field Guide page to learn more and apply by December 13, 2019!